sayerhs/cpl/docs/source/user/configuration.rst

 .. confval:: caelus.caelus_cml

    The primary purpose of CPL is to interact with OpenFOAM and CML executables and utilities.
-This section informs CPL of the various CML installations available on a system and the desired *version* used by CPL when invoking OpenFOAM or CML executables.
+This section informs CPL of the various OpenFOAM/CML installations available on a system and the desired *version* used by CPL when invoking OpenFOAM or CML executables.

 .. confval:: caelus.caelus_cml.default